-A ping flood is a type of DDoS attack that overwhelms a target with ICMP requests.
+A DDoS attack that overwhelms a target with ICMP requests.

 A ping flood is a denial-of-service attack in which the attacker attempts to overwhelm a targeted device with ICMP echo-request packets, causing the target to become inaccessible to normal traffic.
 When the attack traffic comes from multiple devices, the attack becomes a DDoS or distributed denial-of-service attack.

 The Internet Control Message Protocol (ICMP), which is utilized in a Ping Flood attack, is an internet layer protocol used by network devices to communicate.
 The network diagnostic tools traceroute and ping both operate using ICMP.
 Commonly, ICMP echo-request and echo-reply messages are used to ping a network device for the purpose of diagnosing the health and connectivity of the device and the connection between the sender and the device.

 An ICMP request requires some server resources to process each request and to send a response.
 The request also requires bandwidth on both the incoming message (echo-request) and outgoing response (echo-reply).
 The Ping Flood attack aims to overwhelm the targeted device’s ability to respond to the high number of requests and/or overload the network connection with bogus traffic.
 By having many devices in a botnet target the same internet property or infrastructure component with ICMP requests, the attack traffic is increased substantially, potentially resulting in a disruption of normal network activity.
 Historically, attackers would often spoof in a bogus IP address in order to mask the sending device.
 With modern botnet attacks, the malicious actors rarely see the need to mask the bot’s IP, and instead rely on a large network of un-spoofed bots to saturate a target’s capacity.

 The DDoS form of a Ping (ICMP) Flood can be broken down into 2 repeating steps: